Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The general criterion and some consequences

 \end{description} Then there exists an $\F$-invariant, $C^1$ sub-bundle $\Delta\subset TN$ such that if $d_\Delta$ is any sub-Riemannian metric coming from $\Delta$, then the geodesic metric $d$ is locally \bilip equivalent to $d_\Delta$. }

-The conclusion of the above theorem is that the regularity of the bundle is $C^1$, however, we will prove that the distribution of Theorem \ref{thm1} is smooth in Proposition \ref{smoothdistr}.\\
+The conclusion of the above theorem is that the regularity of the bundle is $C^1$.
+However, we will prove that the distribution of Theorem \ref{thm1} is smooth in Proposition \ref{smoothdistr}.\\

-We wish to point out a very specific case to present how concrete is Theorem \ref{thm1}. {\Example Affine maps giving homogeneity.} Suppose we have a geodesic distance on the plane such that for any two points there exists an affine map sending the first point to the second that is locally \bilip w.r.t.~the geodesic distance.
-Then we can conclude that the distance is locally \bilip equivalent to the Euclidean one.

-The following variation shows instead how Theorem \ref{smoothgeneral} can be used.
+The following variation shows how Theorem \ref{smoothgeneral} can be used:

-{\thm Let $d$ be a geodesic metric in a \nbhd $N$ of the origin in $\Real^n$.
-Suppose there exists a $C^1$ map
+{\thm Let $d$ be a geodesic metric on a \nbhd $N$ of the origin in $\Real^n$.
+Suppose that there exists a $C^2$ map

-where $U\subset N\subset\Real^n$ and $\Lambda\subset\Real^N$ are neighborhoods of the origin, with the property that, for any neighborhood of the origin $\Lambda_0\subset\Lambda$, the set is a \nbhd of the origin.
-Then in a (possible smaller) \nbhd of the origin the metric $d$ is \bilip equivalent to a Carnot-Carathéodory metric.}
+where $U\subset N\subset\Real^n$ and $\Lambda\subset\Real^N$ are neighborhoods of the origin, with the property that, for some neighborhood of the origin $\Lambda_0\subset\Lambda$, the set is a \nbhd of the origin.
+Then in a (possible smaller) \nbhd of the origin the metric $d$ is \bilip equivalent to a Carnot-Carath\'eodory metric.}

-\proof Clearly we may assume $F_0=\id_U$, and $U$ compact.
-We want to show that we may assume to have uniformly \bilip maps that are $C^1$-close to the identity as much as we want, i.e., we are in the hypothesis of Theorem \ref{smoothgeneral}.
-Indeed, first, since the map $F$ is smooth, the conditions of $(df_p)_0$ being continuous at zero and the family of differentials being equicontinuous are immediately verified.
-Next, call $m$-\bilip those maps that are $m$-\bilip w.r.t.~both the Eulidean distance and the distance $d$, and consider the sets
+\proof Clearly, we may assume $F_0=\id_U$, and $U$ and $\Lambda_0$ compact sets.
+We want to show that the hypotheses of Theorem \ref{smoothgeneral} apply.
+Indeed, first, since the map $F$ is $C^2$, the condition about the family of differentials having a uniform modulus of continuity is immediately verified.
+Next, call $m$-\bilip those maps that are $m$-\bilip with respect to both the Euclidean distance and the distance $d$, and consider the sets